 Map 14: The path from Piazza Medaglie d’Oro to Piazza Transalpina

 In front of the elegant and impressive station building, there is a big square decorated with a mosaic created by the artist Franco Vecchiet from Trieste, on the occasion of Slovenia’s entry into the European Union.
 The mosaic is a metaphoric and poetic representation of the peaceful explosion of the milestone that, until not long ago, marked the border between Gorizia and Nova Gorica; now it epitomizes European integration.

-Inside the railway station building it’s located the Border Museum; it has an exhibition on life on the territory of orizia from 1945 to 2004.
+Inside the railway station building is located the Border Museum; it has an exhibition on life on the territory of orizia from 1945 to 2004.

 Leaving Via San Giovanni at one’s back and going down Corso Giuseppe Verdi, up to the crossroads with Via Garibaldi on the left side, and Via Diaz on the right one, we come to the nineteenth-century Evangelical Methodist Church, built according to the directions of Giovanni Pitteri.

 In Via Garibaldi one can see the Church of the Immaculate, a small building conserving some interesting paintings.

 By continuing the walking tour in Gorizia, from Via Garibaldi we come to Piazza Municipio, where there is the present Town Hall, in the eighteenth-century Palazzo Attems Santa Croce: this building too was designed by the great architect from Gorizia, Nicola Pacassi.

 From the square, walking down Via Vittorio Veneto, we come to another small square; turning left, we go a little out of our way to see Piazza San Rocco, where the church was built in honour of the saint who protected the city during the fury of a terrible pestilence: the church is embellished with a painting credited to Palma il Vecchio.